Self-Isolation Support Grant

 The SISG does not cover people who are

 - Waiting for a test result or self-isolating after returning to the UK from abroad.
 Unless they

 - have tested positive for coronavirus or from 13 October 2021

 - are not fully vaccinated with the coronavirus vaccine must to stay at home and self-isolate as told by Test and Protect or equivalent service across the UK.

 Who can apply

 To apply you must meet all of the following

-- an applicant earns less than the Real Living Wage
+- are an individual who earns less than the Real Living Wage threshold

 If you have no recourse to public funds or are an EEA national without settled status you will not be in receipt of the benefits listed but must be able to demonstrate you have a low income.